Garden Fire Pit Buying Guide: Steel, Cast Iron and Corten Compared

 How thick should the wall of a fire pit be?

 Aim for 3mm minimum on steel, 6mm+ on cast iron, 3-5mm on Corten.
 Below 3mm the metal deforms permanently after repeated cherry-red heat cycles.
-The price gap between a 2mm and 3mm fire pit is typically £60-£100, but the lifespan difference is 5-7 years.
-Wall thickness is the single most important spec.
+Wall thickness is the single most important spec - more important than diameter, finish or stand height.

 Can I use a fire pit in a UK Smoke Control Area?

 Yes, but only with authorised fuels.
 "Ready to Burn" certified seasoned wood (under 20% moisture) and smokeless coal are permitted.
-Some boroughs require an exempt appliance for solid fuel - standard open fire pits may not qualify.
+Some boroughs require an exempt appliance for solid fuel.
 Check the DEFRA Smoke Control Area register before lighting.
-Gas fire pits avoid the issue entirely because they emit no smoke.

 How long does a Corten fire pit take to weather?

 Corten reaches its stable rust-orange patina at 18-24 months in a UK climate.
-The first patchy bloom appears at week 4-6, even darkening sets in by month 6, and the lifetime patina forms at month 18-24.
-Pits kept under cover or indoors take longer because rain is the catalyst.
-The patina then holds with no further visible change for decades.
+First patchy bloom appears at week 4-6, even darkening sets in by month 6, and the lifetime patina forms at month 18-24.
+Pits kept under cover take longer because rain is the catalyst.

 What size fire pit do I need for 6 people?

 A 70-76cm bowl is the right size for six people seated around a fire pit.
-Allow a 3m clear circle around the rim for safety and chair placement.
-Smaller bowls (60-65cm) work for 4 people; larger bowls (80-91cm) suit 8+ and need a 3.5-4m clear radius.
-Always size up if your group regularly varies between 4 and 8 people.
+Allow a 3m clear circle around the rim for safety.
+Smaller bowls (60-65cm) work for 4 people; larger bowls (80-91cm) suit 8+ and need 3.5-4m clear radius.

 Related reading